How to control soccer ball? There is no easy answer for this question. Science shows that 10,000 hours is a good metric for mastering skills.

-Being able to control the soccer ball and move as you receive it will come with different soccer ball control drills and small sided games during practice.
+Being able to control the soccer ball and move as you receive will come with different soccer ball control drills and small-sided games during practice.

-Young players (U14) should always spend time during practice in small sided games to help them fully develop their ball control skills and also creativity on the field.
+Young players (U14) should always spend time playing in small-sided games to help them fully develop their ball control skills and creativity on the field.

-Futsal is a soccer game that greatly develops the player’s ball control skill.
+Futsal is a soccer game that significantly develops the player’s ball control skills.

-Futsal makes the game be the coach and players learn how to control soccer ball through a lot of touches on the ball.
+Futsal types of games allow the game to be the coach.
+Players learn how to control soccer ball through a lot of touches on the ball, both offensively and defensively.

-I don't know how it is in different parts of the United States, here in Utah there aren’t that many futsal places where young players can develop.
+I don't know how it is in different parts of the United States.
+Here in Utah, there aren’t many futsal places where young players can develop through fun and play.

-Futsal is a game where players will develop their ball control by playing and having many touches on the ball in different game situations.
+Futsal is a game where players develop their ball control skills from playing and having lots of touches on the ball in different game situations.

-European or South American legends like Pele, Ibrahimovic, Maradona, Messi, Ronaldinho, Classic Ronaldo and too many others to name grew up playing street soccer and futsal when they were boys.
+Soccer legends like Pele, Ibrahimovic, Maradona, Messi, Ronaldinho, Classic Ronaldo, and many other great players grew up playing Futsal and street soccer as children.

-These games developed their ball control skills, quick decision making, and awareness.
-These skills transformed their skills on the big field to another level, eventually making them able to manipulate and control the soccer ball in ways that seem impossible.
+Small-sided games develop ball control skills, quick decision making, and awareness.
+These skills transformed their skills on the big field to another level, eventually making them able to manipulate and control the soccer ball in ways that seemed impossible.

-Futsal and Street Soccer are top games for youth players wanting to learn how to control soccer ball effectively, get more creative during games, and become a better dribbler and overall soccer player.
+Futsal and Street Soccer are top games for youth players who want to learn how to effectively control soccer ball, get more creative during games, and become a better dribbler and overall soccer player.

 In my opinion players can't develop their ball control skills playing big sided games or even indoor soccer, especially at a young age.

-Futsal, Street Soccer and Small Sided games are crucial in learning how to control soccer ball with ease and will also develop many other soccer skills like dribbling, passing, shooting, creativity on the field etc...
+Futsal, Street Soccer, and Small Sided games are crucial in learning how to control soccer ball with ease and develop many other soccer skills like dribbling, passing, shooting, creativity on the field, etc.

-Juggling the soccer ball is another very important exercise in learning how to better control a soccer ball.
+Juggling the soccer ball is another essential exercise in learning how to control a soccer ball better.

-Try and develop your ball control skills by juggling the soccer ball and using every part of your body except hands to control the ball as you get better at it.
+Develop ball control skills by juggling the soccer ball and using every part of your body except hands to control the ball as you get better and better at it.

-Players with great ball control skills are usually able to juggle the soccer ball with different parts of the body.
-They can use the inside of the foot, outside of the foot, top of the foot (laces), thighs, head and even shoulders and chest for a more extended time and 100's of juggles before the ball hits the floor.
+Players with excellent ball control skills can usually juggle the soccer ball with different parts of the body.
+They can use the inside of the foot, outside of the foot, top of the foot (laces), thighs, head, shoulders, and chest for a more extended time and 100's of juggles before the ball hits the floor.

-Controlling the soccer ball means that the player has the ability to control and trap the soccer ball on the ground or in midair without the ball bouncing off and out of control.
+Controlling the soccer ball means that the player can control and trap the soccer ball on the ground or mid-air without the ball bouncing off and out of control.

-Learning how to control soccer ball effectively develops the player’s sense for better timing of shots or passes.
+Learning how to control a soccer ball effectively develops the player’s sense of better timing shots or passes.

-Ball control is connected to everything in soccer, even players running with the soccer ball slowly or at high pace will use ball control to keep the soccer ball at a good distance and in front of him/her.
+Ball control is the most used skill in soccer.
+Even players running with the soccer ball slowly or at a high pace will use ball control to keep the soccer ball at a reasonable distance and in front of him/her.

-Players who are able to control the soccer ball are also able to control the pace and the flow of the game.
+Players who can control the soccer ball can also control the pace and flow of the game.

-These players are going to be much more skilled in dribbling, creativity, passing and shooting.
+These players will be much more skilled in dribbling, creativity, passing, and shooting as they get older.

-The only way to learn how to control a soccer ball and make it a habit that comes naturally is through thousands and thousands of touches on the soccer ball.
+The only way to learn how to control a soccer ball and make it a habit naturally is through thousands and thousands of touches on the soccer ball.

-This can be achieved by simply playing Futsal, Street Soccer, Small sided games during practice and juggling the soccer ball as many times as you can on a daily basis.
+Get thousands of touches by playing Futsal, Street Soccer, Small-sided games during practice, and juggling the soccer ball as many times as you can daily.